|capital of the Seven Kingdoms|

 - See also: Images of King's Landing

-The city is roughly square-shaped, sprawling across several miles and defended by tall walls.
-There are seven gates leading into the city: the Dragon Gate, the Lion Gate, the Mud Gate, the Old Gate, the Gate of the Gods, the King's Gate, and the Iron Gate.
-Within the walls, the city is dotted with manses, arbors, granaries, brick storehouses, timbered inns, merchant stalls, taverns, graveyards and brothels.
+King's Landing is roughly square-shaped, sprawling across several miles and defended by tall walls.
+It is dotted with manses, arbors, granaries, brick storehouses, timbered inns, merchant stalls, taverns, graveyards and brothels.
 There is a fish market.
 Hundreds of quays can be found in the harbor.
 Between buildings the roads are broad, lined with trees and branching alleys and streets.
-Just within the Mud Gate lie the three great trebuchets called the Three Whores, a new addition to the defense of the city.

-The poor reside in the slums which are called Flea Bottom, a maze of narrow streets and alleys, where many beggars and the poorest part of the city's population resides; they regularly subsist on "bowls of brown", a mystery stew that can include the meat of rats and murder victims, among other things.
-The richest residents live on the other side of Rhaenys's Hill from Flea Bottom.
+Poor smallfolk reside in the slums of Flea Bottom, a maze of narrow streets and alleys.
+They subsist on "bowls of brown", a mystery stew that can include the meat of rats and murder victims, among other things.
+The richest residents live on the other side of the Hill of Rhaenys from Flea Bottom.
 According to semi-canon sources the richer areas of King's Landing lie near the Old Gate.

-Seven is a sacred number for the Faith, thus the reason Aegon the Conquerer had seven huge gates built as the entrances into the capital of King's Landing.
-Each of these gates is protected by portcullis, heavy doors and armed guard.
+Seven is a sacred number for the Faith, thus the reason Aegon I Targaryen had seven huge gates built as the entrances into the capital of King's Landing.
+Each is protected by portcullis, heavy doors, and armed guard.